-"Subject to the rights, if any, of the holders of any series of Preferred Stock to elect Directors and to fill vacancies in the Board of Directors relating thereto, any and all vacancies in the Board of Directors, however occurring, including, without limitation, by reason of an increase in size of the Board of Directors, or the death, resignation, disqualification or removal of a Director, shall be filled solely by the affirmative vote of a majority of the remaining Directors then in office, even if less than a quorum of the Board of Directors.
-Prior to the election of Directors at the 2026 annual meeting of stockholders, any Director appointed in accordance with the preceding sentence shall hold office for the remainder of the full term of the class of Directors in which the new directorship was created or the vacancy occurred and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
-From and after the election of Directors at the 2026 annual meeting of stockholders, any Director appointed in accordance with the first sentence of this Section 4 of Article VI shall hold office until the next annual meeting of stockholders and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualified or until his or her earlier death, resignation, disqualified or until his or her earlier death, resignation, disqualified or until his or her earlier death, resignation, disqualified or until his or her earlier death, resignation, disqualified or until his or her earlier death, resignation, disqualification or removal.
+"Subject to the rights, if any, of the holders of any series of Preferred Stock to elect Directors and to fill vacancies in the Board of Directors relating thereto, any and all vacancies in the Board of Directors, however occurring, including, without limitation, by reason of an increase in size of the Board of Directors, or the death, resignation, disqualification or removal of a Director, shall be filled solely by the affirmative vote of a majority of the remaining Director appointed in accordance with the preceding sentence shall hold office for the remainder of the clust of the class of Directors in which the new directorship was created or the vacancy occurred and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
+From and after the election of Directors at the 2026 annual meeting of stockholders, any Director appointed in accordance with the first sentence of this Section 4 of Article VI shall hold office until the next annual meeting of stockholders and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
+From and after the election of Directors at the 2026 annual meeting of stockholders and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
+From and after the election of Directors at the 2026 annual meeting of stockholders and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation, disqualification or removal.
 Subject to the rights, if any, of the holders of any series of Preferred Stock to elect Directors, when the number of Directors is increased or decreased, for as long as the Board of Directors continues to be classified, the Board of Directors shall determine the class or classes to which the increased or decreased number of Directors shall be apportioned; provided, however, that no decrease in the number of Directors shall shorten the term of any incumbent Director.
 In the event of a vacancy in the Board of Directors, the remaining Directors, except as otherwise provided by law, may exercise the powers of the full Board of Directors until the vacancy is filled."